-The enrollment (UNH) growth was led by Medicare plans, where membership jumped 18 percent, and by the Medicaid business, which increased by 11 percent, the company said.
+The enrollment (UNH:US) growth was led by Medicare plans, where membership jumped 18 percent, and by the Medicaid business, which increased by 11 percent, the company said.
 Medicaid is the joint federal-state health plan for the poor.

 “We anticipate continued steady growth next year as well, because of the ongoing entrance into Medicare of millions of baby boomers and our expanding market presence,” Hemsley said.

 Hemsley said some competitors in the commercial market were offering lower prices on the assumption that medical costs would stay depressed, an estimate UnitedHealth isn’t making.
 He also said Medicaid rates in some areas were too low for companies to pay their bills.

 “If we see situations where we believe the state isn’t prepared to sustain in a particular market, we will withdraw or reposition,” the CEO said.
 “Discipline has to prevail.”